 - Let the candidate know what attracts you about his/her background.

-- What are two or three critical actions that need to take place before we see success?
+- Ask the candidate for two or three critical actions that need to take place before success can be realized.

 - Ask the candidate to share his/her thoughts on a particular strategy.